agsb/minute/docs/Logicskeeb.md

 _Morse code is made of silence, dits and dahs_

 Any key could be a modifier for next key.
+Use [Tap and Hold](https://blog.zsa.io/tap-hold-explained/)

 ### Timed functions